-From time to time Guild's investing goals on behalf of its investment advisory clients or the personal investing goals of Guild's principals and their risk tolerance may be different from those discussed in the newsletter, and the investment decisions made by Guild for its advisory clients, or the investment decisions of Guild's principals, may vary from (and may even be contrary to) the advice and recommendations in the commentary or newsletter.
+From time to time Guild's investing goals on behalf of its investment advisory clients or the personal investing goals of Guild's principals and their risk tolerance may be different from those discussed in the newsletter, and the investment decisions made by Guild for its advisory clients, or the investment decisions of Guild's principals, may vary from (and may even be contrary to) advice in the commentary or newsletter.

 Guild's clients or principals may benefit if newsletter subscribers purchase assets recommended by Guild since it could increase the value of the assets already held by Guild's investment advisory clients or its principals.
-On the other hand, Guild's principals and clients may suffer a detriment if they seek to acquire new shares or additional shares in securities that have been recommended in the newsletter and the price of the securities has increased as a result of purchases by newsletter subscribers.
+On the other hand, Guild's principals and clients may suffer a detriment if they seek to acquire new shares or additional shares in securities that have been mentioned in the newsletter and the price of the securities has increased as a result of purchases by newsletter subscribers.

-To help mitigate these conflicts, Guild seeks to avoid recommending in its newsletters the securities of individual companies where Guild or its principals have an ownership position and where the issuer is small or its securities are thinly traded; that way additional purchases by Guild for its clients would not likely be at a price that was increased as a result of the purchases of the securities by newsletter subscribers.
-Guild has also disclosed to its newsletter subscribers that Guild has a fiduciary relationship with its investment advisory clients and, for the benefit of its advisory clients, Guild cannot agree on behalf of such clients to refrain from purchases or sales of a security mentioned in the newsletter for a period of time before or after recommendations for purchases or sales are made to its newsletter subscribers.
+To help mitigate these conflicts, Guild in its newsletters may mention individual securities, but will refrain from making buy-and-sell recommendations in the newsletter.
+Guild has also disclosed to its newsletter subscribers that Guild has a fiduciary relationship with its investment advisory clients and, for the benefit of its advisory clients, Guild cannot agree on behalf of such clients to refrain from purchases or sales of a security mentioned in the newsletter.